 Frankly, Scarlett, I don’t give a damn about Donald Trump’s sordid sex life.
 That’s between him and his wife, his girlfriends and their lawyers.
+If the President wants to pretend that he’s living the life of some guy from Tube v, then that’s up to him.
 What bothers me is that what he was doing to all those women is what he and his administration are doing to the country.

 Illicit and unprotected sex may be a distraction for Trump; it shouldn’t be one for everything else his intensely ethically challenged government is doing.

 It is often difficult to tell whether he is pitifully uninformed on important issues or just lying.

 He seems unable to understand that the Congress is not there to do his bidding but is a separate and equal branch of government, as is the judiciary.

 A seemingly endless succession of scandals and corruption led his hometown magazine, New York, to depict him on the cover as a pig and the message that “corruption not Russia, is Trump’s greatest political liability.”

 Morally corrupt, ethically deprived and fundamentally inept, Trump has a reputation as a pathological liar, even to the point that his lawyers are afraid to let him testify under oath before the special counsel because they don’t trust him not to perjure himself.